kubeflow/manifests/stacks/openshift/application/oidc-authservice-for-appid/README.md

 * `<oAuthServerUrl>` - fill in the value of `oAuthServerUrl`
 * `<clientId>` - fill in the value of `clientId`
 * `<secret>` - fill in the value of `secret`
-* `<routeFQDN>` - fill in the public endpoint of istio ingressgateway.
+* `<routeFQDN>` - fill in the FQDN of OpenShift Route of istio ingress gateway

-Notice that the environment variable `REDIRECT_URL` should be updated with the actual FQDN of public endpoint of istio ingressgateway, either via ingress or route.
-And please keep the path to `/login/oidc`.
+Notice that it recommend using HTTPS for the value of `oidcRedirectUrl`, which requires additional setup:
+1. enable [TLS passthrough](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html#passthrough-termination) mode for the route.
+2. expose kubeflow dashboard over HTTPS by following steps of [this section](https://www.kubeflow.org/docs/ibm/deploy/authentication/#exposing-the-kubeflow-dashboard-with-dns-and-tls-termination).

-After deploying Kubeflow successfully, you will need to add the value of `oidcRedirectUrl` to the IBM Cloud AppID instance under the _Authentication Settings_ of the _Manage Authentication_ menu.
+After deploying Kubeflow successfully, you will need to add the value of `https://<routeFQDN>/login/oidc` to the IBM Cloud AppID instance under the _Authentication Settings_ of the _Manage Authentication_ menu.
 Or AppID won't redirect authenticated requests back to Kubeflow.